vyjal/django-sphinx/README.rst

 	# you can also access a similar set of meta data on the queryset itself (once it's been sliced or executed in any way)
 	print results1._sphinx

+	# as of 3.0 you can specify 'options', which are described in detail below.

 Some additional methods:
 * count()